-When you did not cause your injuries, that someone else could be on the hook for your medical bills.
+When you did not cause your injuries, the at-fault party could be on the hook for your medical bills.
 An attorney could fight for this and other applicable compensation benefits from the at-fault party.

-Depending on the type of TBI you suffer from, you may never return to work in the same capacity or in any capacity at all.
-That can greatly reduce your standard of living because your income over the course of your life is also greatly reduced.
+Depending on the type of TBI you suffer from, you may never return to work in the same capacity or any capacity at all.
+That can greatly reduce your standard of living because your income throughout your life is also significantly reduced.
 This is another potential compensation that you may be able to recover from the at-fault party.

 No one should navigate such a tragic situation alone.
 An experienced TBI lawyer would know the common tactics that many insurance companies play and would not be afraid to stand up to them on your behalf to maximize the likelihood that you receive the compensation you deserve.

 Why Would I Need a Tampa Traumatic Brain Injury Lawyer?

 This is another question we get frequently, and the answer is simple.
 A doctor can handle the physical treatment of your TBI, while a lawyer could help take care of the management of your Tampa brain injury claim.

 Just as a doctor is an expert in their field, the right Tampa brain injury attorney would have the skills necessary to help increase your chances of recovering compensation for your injury.

 Clients often ask us if they would get more money without a lawyer.
 Realistically, the opposite is often true.
 An experienced TBI attorney could help you negotiate a higher settlement offer than you could on your own, resulting in more money in your pocket to pay your medical expenses.

 Choosing the right lawyer does not have to be difficult.
 But you should not wait to contact an attorney because your time to make a claim is on a deadline.
 When you find yourself or a loved one in the unfortunate situation of suffering from a TBI after an accident, contact a trusted TBI lawyer.

 What to Do If You Have Suffered a Traumatic Brain Injury